Matbbastos/carta-mayor-prototype/README.md

 # Carta Mayor Prototype
-An attempt on a prototype of a simple server-based version of the great card game Carta Mayor.
+An attempt on a prototype of a simple terminal-based version of the great card game Carta Mayor.

 ---
 ## Local